oscarlab/graphene-tests/README.md

 - `Makefile`:
   Users should be able to build your application sample by running the `make` command.
 If your application needs extra building steps, please document them in the `README.md`.
-In addition. we ask you to provide sufficient comments in the `Makefile` to help users understand the building process.
-If your application also run in Graphene-SGX, please include the commands for signing and retrieving the token in the `Makefile`.
+In addition, we ask you to provide sufficient comments in the `Makefile` to help users understand the build process.
+If your application also runs on Graphene-SGX, please include the commands for signing and retrieving the token in the `Makefile`.